 Considering the huge number of heroes and towers in the series, there are bound to be a few that break the game.

 - Ashbite the dragon seems to be one in terms of heroes.
-He does a lot of area damage with his attacks (one of which can instakill), can slow groups of enemies by a large amount and flies, making 80% of enemies unable to attack him at all.
+He does good area damage with his attacks, has a single target bite which can insta-kill, can slow groups of enemies by half and flies, making 80% of enemies unable to attack him at all.
 Of course, you need to buy him for a lot of money (even more than the game itself!) to use him.
-On the other hand, he attacks very slowly and is quite vulnerable to ranged attacks...
+On the other hand, he attacks very slowly, has low range, can't attack enemies under him, can't block enemies that are breaking through and is quite vulnerable to ranged attacks...

 - Dante may be another contender.
-Although he's squishy, he's able to give all allies around him a 50% damage boost which works even when he's deadnote , deal the most DPS of a hero with his rapid fire and Silver Bullet (which instakills werewolves and Lycans), and can also disable enemy abilities and completely shut down their resistances.
+Although he's squishy, he's able to give all allies around him a 50% damage boost which works even when he's deadnote , deal the second highest DPS amongst all heroes with his rapid-fire and Silver Bullet (which do double damage to werewolves and Lycans), and can also disable enemy abilities and completely shut down their resistances.
 Unfortunately, all his abilities can only effect one target at a time.

-- Alric can also be a good contender due to his amazing durability, second highest DPS in the game, the ability to reflect melee damage, and the ability to stall up to 4 enemies thanks to his Sand Warriors.
+- Alric can also be a good contender due to his amazing durability, high DPS, the ability to reflect melee damage, and the ability to stall up to 4 enemies thanks to his Sand Warriors.
 Speaking of his Sand Warriors, they can travel down a lane (more chance to stall enemies), won't give birth to Reapers when killed by Parasytes (the only other unit to share this ability is the skeletons), and has a cooldown time of 10 seconds, making it very spammable (though they give out after 8 seconds).
-The absolute deal breaker is that he's the first hero you get.
+The absolute deal-breaker is that he's the first hero you get.
 However, like all melee mighty glaciers, he has slow movement speed and can still be picked off by archers.